rexcontrols/REXexamples/Function_blocks_Standard/SILO_Reading_value_from_file/README.md

 The SILO block reads a single value from a text file.
 The filename is given by the fname parameter (*value.txt* in this example).
-The path is relative to the directory where the executive file *exec.rex* is located on the target device (e.g. /rex/rexcore on Linux machines).
+The path is relative to the directory where the executive file *exec.rex* is located on the target device.
+It is /rex/data on Linux machines and C:\ProgramData\REX Controls\REX_active_version\RexCore on Windows machines as default).
 The SILO block can read the value continuously (CSF=on) or only when a trigger signal occurs (CSF=off).

 Both SILO blocks read the data from the same file to demonstrate the two